cazzoo/CouponManager/docs/project-status/README.md

 - Completed features
 - In-progress work
 - Future development plans
+- Known issues and problems

 ## Documents

-The project status documentation consists of two main files:
+The project status documentation consists of three main files:

 1. **status.md** - Current project status and recently completed features
 2. **todo.md** - List of upcoming and future development tasks
+3. **issues.md** - Known issues, bugs, and problems to be addressed

 ## How to Use These Documents